Meet the People Behind WEX

 Prior to joining WEX, Jim spent 10 years with Digital Equipment Corporation in various sales and management positions and spent several years consulting in the technology sector.
-Jim holds a bachelor’s degree from Bates College and a seat on the Commercial Payments International Global Advisory Board.
+Jim serves on the MasterCard Advisory Board and the Commercial Payments International Global Advisory Board.
 He also serves on the board of Big Brothers Big Sisters of Southern Maine.

 Hilary Rapkin has played a key role in many of WEX’s significant milestones over the past two decades through her expert legal oversight.
 She served as the first general counsel for WEX, helped to create WEX Bank and led the legal team in launching the company’s initial public offering.
 Hilary is responsible for overseeing WEX’s global legal, regulatory compliance, government affairs, and human resources functions.